BrotherBoard/BombScripts/README.md

 # BombScripts
-A few scripts in one place
+A few scripts i made, in one place.

 i was tired of finding the files and stuff so i combined them to one file that opens them for me.